cyb3rt3ch/All-Tools/README.md

 # All Tools

-In this i have build all main Tools in one script only one time rum this script it will automatically install all important Tools
+In this i have build all main Tools in one script only one time run this script it will automatically install all important Tools

 ![Screenshot_2020-07-21-00-48-29-869_com termux](https://user-images.githubusercontent.com/60990704/87978459-0b5ea280-caee-11ea-96ff-c69e999a9d5e.jpg)